 At Bond Clinic Physical Therapy, we provide the highest quality of service by establishing specialized treatment plans to meet the individual needs of patients.
-Our rehab team includes: a doctorate in physical therapy, licensed physical therapists, licensed physical therapy assistants, athletic trainers, and certified personal trainer/technicians.
+Our rehab team includes: licensed physical therapists, licensed physical therapy assistants, athletic trainers, and certified personal trainer/technicians.

 Bond Clinic Physical Therapy & Sports Rehabilitation offers and provides treatment of the following:

 • Back pain, with back programs focusing on workplace redesign, strengthening, stretching, endurance exercise programs, and postural training to prevent and manage low back pain.

 • Sprains, strains, and tendonitis of any joint